techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-via-cmdlets.md

 # Create an Auto attendant via cmdlets

-## Assumptions
+## Prerequisites

-1. You have installed PowerShell on your computer.
+1. Install PowerShell on your computer.

    - Set up your computer for [Windows PowerShell](/SkypeForBusiness/set-up-your-computer-for-windows-powershell/set-up-your-computer-for-windows-powershell)
    - MSTeams Module Installed